-Brain Tissue Binding.
-Similar rat brain tissue unbound fractions of PF-04859989, PF-05579960, and PF-06253133 were estimated (0.39, 0.29, and 0.47, respectively) from the equilibrium dialysis method.
+Similar rat brain tissue unbound fraction of PF-04859989, PF-05579960 and PF-06253133 were estimated (0.39, 0.29 and 0.47, respectively) from the equilibrium dialysis method.

-Determination of Apparent $K{\rm m}$ for L-KYN for Recombinant KAT II.
-A simple absorbance method to measure KAT II activity was developed and used to determine the apparent $K{\rm m}$ for L-KYN for human, rat, and rhesus monkey KAT II enzymes. $K{\rm m}$ values derived for all three species are comparable (Table 2) and consistent with the $K{\rm m}$ values reported in the literature for rat KAT II (0.88 mM; Guidetti et al., 1997) and human KAT II (2.5 mM; Schmidt et al., 1993).
-Similar $K{\rm m}$ values were also reported from a more extensive cross-species investigation of KAT II (Lu et al., 2016).
+Determination of apparent Km for L-KYN for recombinant KAT II

+A simple absorbance method to measure KAT II activity was developed.
+It was used to determine apparent Km for L-KYN for human, rat, and rhesus monkey KAT II enzymes.
+Km values derived for all three species are comparable (Table 2).
+They are consistent with the Km values reported in the literature for rat KAT II (0.88 mM;(Guidetti et al., 1997)) and human KAT II (2.5 mM;(Schmidt et al., 1993)).

+Similar Km values were also reported from a more extensive cross-species investigation of KAT II (Lu et al., 2016).

-Estimation of $k{inact}/K_I$ Using Recombinant KAT II.
+Estimation of k{inact}/K_I using recombinant KAT II

 The kinetic rate data were obtained by measuring loss of absorbance for the substrate L-KYN.
-A representative set of A 370 nm versus time curves at different dilutions of PF-06253133 in the human KAT II assay is shown in Fig. 4.
-A reasonably linear loss of absorbance was observed over 16 hours in the absence of PF-06253133.
-In the presence of PF-06253133, the progress curves for the KAT II reaction exhibited a curvature (Fig. 4), which is consistent with the mechanism of irreversible inhibition.
-Both $k{inact}$ and $K_I$ were successfully estimated for all four irreversible inhibitors in recombinant rat/NHP and human KAT II assays.
-To compare with the corresponding in vivo potency estimation, the apparent second-order rate constant potency estimates ( $k{inact}/K_I$ ) were subsequently calculated and are listed in Table 1.
+A representative set of A 370 nm vs. time curves at different dilutions of PF-06253133 in the human KAT II assay is shown in Figure 4.
+A reasonably linear loss of absorbance was observed over 16 hours in absence of PF-06253133.
+In the presence of PF-06253133, the progress curves for the KAT II reaction exhibited curvature (Figure 4), which is consistent with the mechanism of irreversible inhibition.
+Both k{inact} and K{I} were successfully estimated for all four irreversible inhibitors in recombant rat/NHP and human KAT II assays.
+In order to compare with the corresponding in vivo potency estimation, the apparent second order rate constant potency estimates (k{inact}/K{I}) were subsequently calculated and listed in Table 1.